-tiscreport.org is the World's largest Open Data Register committed to ending Modern Slavery, joining up Transparency In Supply Chains (TISC) reporting globally.
+tiscreport.org is the World's largest Open Data Register committed to ending Modern Slavery and supply chain labour abuses, joining up Transparency In Supply Chains (TISC) reporting globally.
 As an open data initiative, it meets the compliance requirements of section 54 of the Modern Slavery Act 2015 of the Home Office, and was announced at the Home Office TISC event on the 21st March 2016.

 Tiscreport.org was created and maintained entirely by Semantrica Ltd, a small independent UK social enterprise, company number 09001464.
 It is funded purely by commercial fees and donations from organisations uploading reports to our site.
 The proceeds of membership fees will be split between the UK Modern Slavery Helpline and Resource Centre run by Unseen and the tiscreport register website and online marketplace created and administered by Semantrica Ltd trading as tiscreport.org.